Kiwifruit: Human consumption

 Kiwifruit may be eaten raw, made into juices, used in baked goods, prepared with meat, or used as a garnish.
 The whole fruit, including the skin, is suitable for human consumption; however, the skin of the fuzzy varieties is often discarded due to its texture.
 Sliced kiwifruit is often used as a garnish on top of whipped cream on pavlova, a meringue-based dessert.
 Traditionally in China, kiwifruit was not eaten for pleasure but was given as medicine to children to help them grow and to women who had given birth to help them recover.

 Raw kiwifruit contains actinidain (also spelled actinidin) which is commercially useful as a meat tenderiser and possibly as a digestive aid.
 Actinidain also makes raw kiwifruit unsuitable for use in desserts containing milk or any other dairy products because the enzyme digests milk proteins.
-This applies to gelatin-based desserts since the actinidain will dissolve the proteins in gelatin, causing the dessert to either liquefy or prevent it from solidifying.
+This applies to gelatine-based desserts since the actinidain will dissolve the proteins in gelatine, causing the dessert to either liquefy or prevent it from solidifying.

 Nutrition

-In a 100 g amount, green kiwifruit provides 255 kJ of food energy, is 83% water and 15% carbohydrates, with negligible protein and fat (table).
-It is particularly rich in vitamin C (103% DV), vitamin K (34% DV), and potassium, and has a moderate content of vitamin E (10% DV) and copper, with no other micronutrients in significant content.
-Gold kiwifruit has similar nutritional value to green kiwifruit, but contains higher vitamin C content (179% DV) and insignificant vitamin K content (table).
-Both types of kiwifruit are rich in dietary fibre.
+Raw green kiwifruit is 83% water and 15% carbohydrates, with negligible protein and fat (table).
+In a reference amount of 100 g, kiwifruit provides 61 calories of food energy, and is rich (20% or more of the Daily Value, DV) in vitamin C (103% DV) and vitamin K (34% DV), with moderate content of vitamin E (10% DV), copper (14% DV), and potassium (10% DV), with no other micronutrients in significant content (green, table).
+Gold kiwifruit has similar nutritional content, but contains a higher level of vitamin C (179% DV) and insignificant vitamin K (gold, table).
+Both types of kiwifruit supply dietary fibre.

 Kiwifruit seed oil contains, on average, 62% alpha-linolenic acid, an omega-3 fatty acid.
 Kiwifruit pulp contains carotenoids, such as provitamin A beta-carotene, lutein and zeaxanthin.

-Health benefits

-Kiwifruit (Actinidia deliciosa, particularly the green Hayward variety) is nutrient-dense, providing vitamin C, dietary fibre, vitamin E, vitamin K, potassium, folate, copper, and diverse antioxidants (carotenoids, polyphenols).

-Randomised controlled evidence indicates that consuming two green kiwifruits (approximately 200 g) daily improves stool frequency and gastrointestinal comfort in adults with constipation.

-The proteolytic enzyme actinidin present in green kiwifruit may facilitate upper-tract protein digestion; in older adults, co-ingestion of Hayward kiwifruit with beef accelerated the appearance of essential amino acids in plasma compared with a low-actinidin gold variety.
+European health claim

-In July 2025, following a positive scientific opinion from the European Food Safety Authority (2021), the European Commission authorised the first health claim for a fresh fruit: "consumption of green kiwifruit contributes to normal bowel function by increasing stool frequency," when at least 200 g of fresh Hayward green kiwifruit are consumed daily.
+In July 2025, following an application by Zespri International Ltd. and scientific review in 2021 by the European Food Safety Authority, the European Commission authorised a health claim: "consumption of green kiwifruit contributes to normal bowel function by increasing stool frequency," when at least 200 g of fresh Hayward green kiwifruit are consumed daily.